gpropf/clarity/README.md

 When you create a node the system will install a set of event listeners that are designed to implement the movement of data from the model to and from the GUI.
 We also need a way for api users to add their own event listeners.
 Preferably, this mechanism would be agnostic as to whether a listener is written in C++ or JS.
 It should also be possible to set it up so that such a listener is automatically attached to all nodes of a given type or just a particular one or group.

 ### Todo ###

 1. Event API.
 We still need a framework to offer people a way to easily use events.
 Need to be able to use C++ or JS for event handling.
+I now have the ClarityNode::installListenerGenerators() static method to allow the user to replace or augment the standard event listeners in their programs.

+1. The template parameterized multiplier value in DualLink should be stored so it can be the target of user interaction.
+Basically, you could edit the conversion factor for some peer value.

-2. Selectables could use a common base class.
+2. Selectables could use a common base class?

-   1. Radio buttons
+1. Radio buttons.

-   2. Checkboxes: We have a Checkbox class in Selectables now.
+2. ~~Checkboxes~~: We have a Checkbox class in Selectables now.

-   3. Select boxes: Need to make a SimpleSelect class that uses a static option set and uses an underlying type representing the "value" component of `<option value="3" label="Toyota"></option>`.
-Initially this will be a single value.
-Multiselections can be vectors of those values.
-So picking Toyota *and* Ford in my Showcase.cpp test app would mean a vector or list like [1,2].
-A simple API can be used to modify the options if need be.
+3. Select boxes: SimpleSelect class now uses a single value to represent the current selection and has eventListeners and other constructs to update that value as the user changes their selection.

 ### Todo (cleanups and "doing things right" fixes - somewhat lower priority) ###